MicrosoftDocs/bot-docs.pt-br/articles/v4sdk/bot-builder-adaptive-dialog-Introduction.md

 Considere este cenário:

 ```
-    User: I’d like to book a flight
+    User: I'd like to book a flight
     Bot:  Sure.
 What is your destination city?
-    User: How’s the weather in Seattle?
+    User: How's the weather in Seattle?
     Bot:  Its 72 and sunny in Seattle
     ...
 ```